-- decommissioning of GOCDB3 programmatic interface to be done that all the dependencies compatibility issues of the other operation tools are solved. - replacing GOCDB3 with GOCDB4 input system
+- decommissioning of GOCDB3 programmatic interface to be done once that all the dependencies compatibility issues of the other operation tools will be solved. - replacing GOCDB3 with GOCDB4 input system

-A test version of the GODB4 regional module was release during EGEE-III not yet used in production.
+A test version of the GODB4 regional module was release during EGEEIII not be used in production.
 The production quality regional GOCDB4 is foreseen to be released on mid July.
 When regional module will be available, the NGIS will have the following options: